janus-idp/helm-backstage/README.md

-# Janus-IDP Backstage Helm Chart
+# Janus-IDP Backstage Helm Chart for OpenShift

 > **:exclamation: This Helm Chart is deprecated!**